sebasjm/antlr/README.txt

   made all the Java lexer transition tables static w/o screwing up ability to reference semantic predicates etc...
 Only changed Java.stg

+* cached text string in CommonToken.getText(); saves on repeated calls;
+  Java mode.

+* made all generated methods final; saves a few percent speed according to Egor Ushakov (Java only).

 March 17, 2007

 * Jonathan DeKlotz updated C# templates to be 3.0b6 current